Ascrion/mini-rag/README.md

     - See the answer with inline citations [1], [2] in answer section.

 ### Remarks:
 - This project implements a basic production ready RAG Pipeline.
 - Documents are split into 1,000-token chunks to keep embedding costs low while maintaining enough context window
 - 150 token overlap reduces risk of losing information at chunk boundaries.
 - Due to the small influx of requests, no rate-limits were breached
 - Future Improvements:
-        - Move to Cohere Production API from trial API as it is the most rate-limited section of the pipleline.
+    - Move to Cohere Production API from trial API as it is the most rate-limited section of the pipeline.
-        - Separate Databases for stoing namespaces per user.
+    - Separate Databases for storing namespaces per user.
     - Move to paid render plans / serverless functions to ensure 24*7 uptime
     - Enter documents such as PDFs inplace of just plain text.

 ### Attribution:
 All external tools and APIs were used via their official SDKs and documentation.